This article draws on a post by Agnete Strøm on the website of Kvinnefronten, a Norwegian feminist organisation. We are indebted to her work.

-In most cases, pimping meets the elements of sex trafficking, which is a very serious human rights abuse.
+In most cases, pimping meets the elements of sex trafficking, which is a serious human rights abuse.
 That the Nordic Model enabled this woman to escape her pimp was therefore pertinent to the stated aims of the research.
 That her contribution wasn’t included in the report begs the question whether it was left out because it reflected well on the Nordic Model and Amnesty was determined to show it in a bad light.
 We can’t help wondering what else has been left out.

 This is further evidence why Amnesty’s research should not be used to make a generalised judgement about the effectiveness of the Nordic Model.

 “A significant proportion of the women interviewed by Amnesty International said that they had encountered violence, in some cases severe and life threatening, while selling sex in Oslo in recent years.”

 This is how the report’s section on violence against the women begins.
 Harrowing examples follow along with the observation that the most common perpetrators are punters.